Valerie6048/Titanic-Project/README.md

 # Titanic-Project

 ## 🧐 About <a name = "about"></a>
-In this final project, the goal is to build a machine-learning model and dashboard for Titanic Suvival Prediction Model based on some parameters.
-The Dashboard will be build in Streamlit and the model will be using random forest.
+In this final project, the goal is to build a machine-learning model and dashboard for the Titanic Survival Prediction Model based on some parameters.
+The Dashboard will be built in Streamlit and the model will be using random forest.

 ## 💭 How it works <a name = "working"></a>
 ### Data Exploration and Cleaning